MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/nested-virtualization.md

 ## Virtual TLB

 The virtual TLB exposed by the hypervisor may be extended to cache translations from L2 GPAs to GPAs.
 As with the TLB on a logical processor, the virtual TLB is a non-coherent cache, and this non-coherence is visible to guests.
 The hypervisor exposes operations to manage the TLB.
-On Intel platforms, the L0 hypervisor virtualizes the following additional ways to manage the TLB:

-- The INVVPID instruction can be used to invalidate cached GVA to GPA or SPA mappings
-- The INVEPT instruction can be used to invalidate cached L2 GPA to GPA mappings

 ### Direct Virtual Flush

 The hypervisor exposes hypercalls ([HvCallFlushVirtualAddressSpace](hypercalls/HvCallFlushVirtualAddressSpace.md), [HvCallFlushVirtualAddressSpaceEx](hypercalls/HvCallFlushVirtualAddressSpaceEx.md), [HvCallFlushVirtualAddressList](hypercalls/HvCallFlushVirtualAddressList.md), and [HvCallFlushVirtualAddressListEx](hypercalls/HvCallFlushVirtualAddressListEx.md)) that allow operating systems to more efficiently manage the virtual TLB.
 The L1 hypervisor can choose to allow its guest to use those hypercalls and delegate the responsibility of handling them to the L0 hypervisor.
-This requires the use of enlightened VMCSs and of a partition assist page.
+This requires the use of a partition assist page (and a virtual VMCS on Intel platforms).

-When enlightened VMCSs are in use, the virtual TLB tags all cached mappings with an identifier of the enlightened VMCS that created them.
-In response to a direct virtual flush hypercall from a L2 guest, the L0 hypervisor invalidates all cached mappings created by enlightened VMCSs where
+When in use, the virtual TLB tags all cached mappings with an identifier of the nested context (VMCS or VMCB) that created them.
+In response to a direct virtual flush hypercall from a L2 guest, the L0 hypervisor invalidates all cached mappings created by nested contexts where

 - The VmId is the same as the caller’s VmId
 - Either the VpId is contained in the specified ProcessorMask or HV_FLUSH_ALL_PROCESSORS is specified

+Support for direct virtual flushes is reported in [CPUID leaf 0x4000000A](feature-discovery.md#microsoft-hypervisor-cpuid-leaves).

 #### Configuration

 Direct handling of virtual flush hypercalls is enabled by:

 1. Setting the NestedEnlightenmentsControl.Features.DirectHypercall field of the [Virtual Processor Assist Page](vp-properties.md#virtual-processor-assist-page) to 1.
-2. Setting the EnlightenmentsControl.NestedFlushVirtualHypercall field of an enlightened VMCS to 1.
+2. Setting the EnlightenmentsControl.NestedFlushVirtualHypercall field of an enlightened VMCS or VMCB to 1.

-Before enabling it, the L1 hypervisor must configure the following additional fields of the enlightened VMCS:
+Before enabling it, the L1 hypervisor must configure the following additional fields of the enlightened VMCS / VMCB:

-- VpId: ID of the virtual processor that the enlightened VMCS controls.
+- VpId: ID of the virtual processor that the enlightened VMCS / VMCB controls.
-- VmId: ID of the virtual machine that the enlightened VMCS belongs to.
+- VmId: ID of the virtual machine that the enlightened VMCS / VMCB belongs to.
 - PartitionAssistPage: Guest physical address of the partition assist page.

 The L1 hypervisor must also expose the following capabilities to its guests via CPUID.